JuliaDynamics/JuliaDynamics/README.md

-# QuantumOptics.jl website
+# JuliaDynamics.jl website

-The whole **QuantumOptics.jl** website is created from different parts:
+The whole **JuliaDynamics.jl** website is created from different parts:
-* **QuantumOptics.jl-examples** provides all the examples that are used and linked to in the documentation.
+* **JuliaDynamics.jl-examples** provides all the examples that are used and linked to in the documentation.
 They are created using jupyter notebooks and executed and converted to markdown with nbconvert.
-This markdown code is then copied to **QuantumOptics.jl-documentation**.
+This markdown code is then copied to **JuliaDynamics.jl-documentation**.
 Additionally, it provides the codesnippets that are used on the main page of the website.
-* **QuantumOptics.jl-documentation** is written with markdown.
-[Documenter.jl](https://juliadocs.github.io/Documenter.jl) is used to integrate the docstrings from **QuantumOptics.jl** and to generate html code which includes the examples from **QuantumOptics.jl-examples**.
+* **JuliaDynamics.jl-documentation** is written with markdown.
+[Documenter.jl](https://juliadocs.github.io/Documenter.jl) is used to integrate the docstrings from **JuliaDynamics.jl** and to generate html code which includes the examples from **JuliaDynamics.jl-examples**.
-* **QuantumOptics.jl-benchmarks** generates json files containing the results of the benchmarks and provides the source code of the examples.
+* **JuliaDynamics.jl-benchmarks** generates json files containing the results of the benchmarks and provides the source code of the examples.

 In this repository the following additional resources are defined:
 * A common header used in every single page.
 * A common navigation menu (on the top of each page).
 * A common footer.
 * The main page.
-* **QuantumOptics.jl** code snippets which are shown in the main page.
+* **JuliaDynamics.jl** code snippets which are shown in the main page.
 * Citation page.
-* Benchmark page presenting the data and source-code obtained from **QuantumOptics.jl-benchmarks**
+* Benchmark page presenting the data and source-code obtained from **JuliaDynamics.jl-benchmarks**

 [Jekyll](https://jekyllrb.com) is used to generate the (static) website from all different parts.